cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 I first came across higher order functions through the usage of [function pointers](http://www.cprogramming.com/tutorial/function-pointers.html) in C, while still at the university.
 I have to admit that at the time I didn’t fully realise the value of passing functions as arguments to other functions.
 We used function pointers for the most usual case I know of - for [callback functions](https://en.wikipedia.org/wiki/Callback_(computer_programming)).

 Callback functions are useful when working with long-running or asynchronously executing operations (like mouse click events, HTTP requests etc.).
-You specify a function that will be called when the asynchronous or long-running execution finishes, and pass it as an argument to the execution:
+They allow for asynchronous programming.
+You can specify a function that will be called when the asynchronous or long-running execution finishes, and pass it as an argument to the execution.
+In the meantime, you can continue on with other code execution, without the need to block while waiting for results.

 {% capture my_include %}#include <stdio.h>
 #include <string.h>